VRChat: Use by minors

+In November 2024, it was announced that VRChat would be adding support for opt-in age verification, which allows users to restrict access to instances to those verified as being 18 years of age or older.
+This feature utilizes a third-party age verification provider, and was trialed initially among selected communities before becoming widely available to Plus subscribers.

+Prohibition of client modifications

 On July 25, 2022, VRChat announced that it would implement Easy Anti-Cheat (EAC) in order to protect against prohibited modifications to the client.
-The announcement specifically cited griefers using mods designed to crash other users out of VRChat sessions, as well as issues with account hijacking.
-The announcement led to widespread backlash from the community, citing that some users had legitimate uses for modded clients, mainly to add quality of life (QoL) features that had not yet been added to the software, including additional accessibility features (such as allowing the display of subtitles on video players in worlds).
+The announcement specifically cited griefers using mods designed to crash other users out of VRChat sessions, as well as issues with alleged account hijacking.
+The announcement led to widespread backlash from the community, citing that some users had legitimate uses for modified clients, mainly to add quality of life (QoL) features that had not yet been added to the software, including additional accessibility features (such as allowing the display of subtitles on video players in worlds).
 The software was subsequently review bombed on Steam, while some community members urged others to cancel their Plus subscriptions.
 A spokesperson stated to Motherboard that its introduction of features such as OSC support had "enabled our users to have an entirely new dimension of creativity, as well as the ability to build accessibility tools to fit their needs".

-In response to the criticism, VRChat announced that it had amended its development roadmap in order to prioritize the addition of a number of new accessibility and QoL features that had been highly requested by the community, with some being scheduled for shipment by the end of the following week.
+In response to the criticism, VRChat announced that it had amended its development roadmap in order to prioritize the addition of a number of new accessibility and QoL features that had been highly requested by the community, with some being already implemented by VRChat themselves, and many others being revived by the community by using the new tools provided.